 An audiologist is a licensed allied health practitioner focused on the ear and hearing.
 The entry-level degree to practice as an audiologist is the doctorate.
 A Doctor of Audiology (Au.D.) is a professional who specializes in diagnosing, managing, and treating hearing- and balance-related disorders, treating patients from birth through adulthood.

 The profession of audiology is a licensed field of practice that requires completion of a doctoral degree from an accredited institution.
 It is not possible to become licensed as a new audiologist without the doctoral degree.
-Professional certification is available to practitioners, which demonstrates to the public that the audiologist has completed rigorous academic and clinical preparation and is considered competent to practice the profession.
-The Doctor of Audiology degree program at GVSU will prepare students to qualify for licensure and validates that students have completed all academic preparation to qualify for national certification.
+The Doctor of Audiology degree program at GVSU will prepare students to qualify for licensure.

 Minimum Number of Hours in Program: 84